 We have so much on our doorstep here at Beacon Hill Farm in Northumberland.
-Rolling countryside, beautiful coastline, historic castles & gardens and of course the fabulous dark skies of Kielder National Park.
+Rolling countryside, beautiful coastline, historic castles and gardens and of course the fabulous Dark Skies of Kielder National Park.
 But people often don’t realise how much Northumberland has to offer in terms of food and drink.

 Our guests, some of whom are self-confessed ‘foodies’, often comment on the quality and diversity of the culinary delights available within a short travel time of our holiday cottages.
-So for those of you who book your UK breaks with the enjoyment of good food and drink high on the agenda, we can point you towards some of the many regional treats to tantalise your taste buds.
+So for those of you who book your UK breaks with enjoying good food and drink very high on the agenda, we can point you towards some of the many regional treats to tantalise your taste buds.

-Us Northumbrians like to celebrate our food & drink and there are a number of annual events held in towns & venues across the region.
+Us Northumbrians like to celebrate our food and drink and there are a number of annual events held in towns and venues across the region.
 Top of our recommended list are a couple of local festivals that you should really make time for if you are visiting the area.

-First up, in terms of the calendar, is the Berwick Food & Beer Festival.
-The festival takes place in early September and is now in its 12th year.
+First up, in terms of the calendar, is the Berwick Food and Beer Festival in September annually..
 It really is a must for those who enjoy good, traditional, wholesome food and beer… so that’s everyone then surely?!

-The festival has a huge range of stands and stalls promoting the finest local produce and beers, and there really is something for everyone with kids able to enjoy activities like cake decorating and pizza making.
+The festival usually has a huge range of stands and stalls promoting the finest local produce and beers, and there really is something for everyone with kids able to enjoy activities like cake decorating and pizza making.
+Note that there may be some restrictions this year due to the pandemic.
 Entrance prices tend to be only a few pounds and even if food isn’t your obsession, it’s worth a visit to enjoy the ambience and surroundings of this traditional market town, the northernmost town in England.

-Next in the calendar comes the Alnwick Food Festival.
-Alnwick food festival also takes place in September.
-Now In its 15th year, the festival is a showcase for local food producers and food from all over the region.
-From chillies to chutneys, seafood to scones, some of the finest Northumbrian food (and drink!) will be available to sample and you may even spot a celebrity chef or two, Jean-Christophe Novelli having been a regular attendee in the past.
+Another festival to add to your foodie calendar is the Alnwick Food Festival.
+The festival is a showcase for local food producers and food from all over the region.
+From chillies to chutneys and seafood to scones, some of the finest Northumbrian food (and drink!) is made available to sample and if all goes to plan you may even spot a celebrity chef or two, Jean-Christophe Novelli having been a regular attendee in the past.